 - What are your investment and growth plans over the next 3 years?

-The above questions are only a small sample of what a buyer may want to know when they meet with a supplier.
-You could be asked just about anything by the contract manager.
-The point is, none of the above questions are easy to answer, on the spot, so be prepared.
+The above list is not exhaustive, the questions are only a small sample of what procurement may want to know when they meet with a supplier.

 Asking for a copy of the contract review meeting agenda in advance so you can practice your answers (to difficult contract review questions), can only help in this difficult situation.